 - Mason jars (I like Ball or Bernardin jars like these on Amazon) with new rubber seals (get a stash of these on Amazon) to make sure the vacuum seal will hold over time.

-- A fast-reading or instant read thermometer, which you can use to monitor the temperature of the jam as it boils.
+- A fast-reading or instant-read thermometer, which you can use to monitor the temperature of the jam as it boils.
 This way you are sure your jam will set if you boil it up to the jam setting temperature.
 I own a pink Thermapen which is very fast at registering temperatures and temperature changes, but it's hand-held.
-The Thermoworks Dot is a probe thermometer with a cord and would be even more appropriate for making jam!
+The ChefAlarm is a probe thermometer with a cord and would be even more appropriate for making jam!

-- 540 grams apples I used Cortland, finely chopped
+- 540 grams Cortland apple(s) finely chopped (I used Cortland apples)

 - 350 grams red bell peppers finely chopped